 Category F: Too Little Cortisol

 Category G: Too Much Cortisol

 Category H: Too Little Thyroid Hormone

-Dr. Brighten’s complete Hormone Quiz can be found in her book, BEYOND THE PILL: A 30-Day Program to Balance Your Hormones, Reclaim Your Body, and Reverse the Dangerous Side Effects of the Birth Control Pill.
+Dr. Brighten’s complete Hormone Quiz can be found in her book, BEYOND THE PILL:

 The Chalkboard Mag and its materials are not intended to treat, diagnose, cure or prevent any disease.
 All material on The Chalkboard Mag is provided for educational purposes only.
 Always seek the advice of your physician or another qualified healthcare provider for any questions you have regarding a medical condition, and before undertaking any diet, exercise or other health-related programs.